 Plan your time

-This may seem like an obvious piece of advice but too many people leave planning of how holiday time will actually be spent far too late, this can lead to some resentment and easily avoidable misunderstandings.
+This may seem like an obvious piece of advice but too many people leave the planning of how holiday time will actually be spent far too late, this can lead to some resentment and easily avoidable misunderstandings.
 Sit the family down and each name an activity you would like to do whilst on holiday, then organise your time to try and accomplish it.
 Leave some ‘free time’ for simple relaxing and exploring of your destination too.
 It’s always comforting to know that the thing you’re desperate to do (scuba diving, for example) is definitely on the books at some point in the trip, allowing you to enjoy the activities other people want to do without stress and resentment.
-Having this conversation before you arrive just means that every family can be reassured and have something to look forward to on the holiday.
+If you really want to rent an Amarillo party bus, for example, rent it before you go, so the day all goes smoothly once you’re on holiday.
+If Having this conversation before you arrive just means that every family can be reassured and have something to look forward to on the holiday.